What You Need to Know about Sugar and Insulin Resistance

 If your current numbers don’t look good, or if you already have an insulin-resistant condition such as diabetes or fatty liver, it is extremely important to take action as soon as possible, or your health will continue to decline.
 But take heart: your fate is NOT sealed!
 You have SO much more control over your health than you may realize.
 Want to reverse insulin resistance and all the diseases that come with it?
 Resist those carbs!
 Here’s a wonderful TED talk by obesity specialist Sarah Hallberg M.D. about how to treat insulin resistance and Type 2 diabetes with low-carbohydrate diets.

-While the cutoff values vary from person to person, most enlightened experts recommend that people with insulin resistance lower their total NET carbohydrate intake to 60 grams per day or less in order to improve metabolism [net carbs = total grams of carbohydrate minus total grams of fiber].
-Everyone has a different threshold (mine happens to be about 30 grams per day), so you’ll have to see for yourself.
+While the cutoff values vary from person to person, most enlightened experts recommend that people with insulin resistance lower their total NET carbohydrate intake to 50 grams per day or less in order to improve metabolism [net carbs = total grams of carbohydrate minus total grams of fiber].
+Everyone has a different threshold, so you’ll have to see for yourself.
 In most cases, carbohydrate cravings will go away within a number of days once you get your carbohydrate intake down low enough.
-It’s important to avoid refined and high glycemic index carbohydrates, and not to eat all of your daily carbohydrate in one sitting, so aim for no more than 15-20 grams of net carbohydrate from whole foods per meal.
+It’s important to avoid refined and high glycemic index carbohydrates, and not to eat all of your daily carbohydrate in one sitting, so aim for no more than about 15 grams of net carbohydrate from whole foods per meal.
 It’s perfectly safe to eat no carbohydrate at all, so you don’t have to worry about going too low, only about going too high for your particular metabolism.
 You’ll know if you’re over your personal limit if your lab tests or health problems are not improving (or are getting worse), you have carbohydrate cravings, or you are gaining weight.
 It only takes a few weeks to see improvements in appetite, weight, and even most blood tests!

 How to Find Your Sweet Spot

 How to begin depends on your personality.
 If you’re an all-or-nothing person who prefers cold-turkey approaches, start by removing almost all carbohydrates for a couple of weeks by eating only meat/seafood/poultry/eggs, healthy fats (olive/palm fruit/avocado/coconut/saturated animal fats), and non-starchy, non-sweet vegetables.
-[In fact, if you want to start with zero carbs, it’s even simpler to remove all plant foods and just eat meat, poultry, and/or seafood as your first step if you’d like.
-Meat-based diets are surprisingly safe and healthy.]
 Then, if you wish, you can gradually add back healthy whole food sources of carbohydrates until you find your personal limit.
 If you’re a one-step-at-a-time person, start with your usual diet and gradually remove carbohydrate until you find your personal limit.
 If you go this route, remove the refined and high glycemic index carbs first, as these are the most powerful triggers for insulin resistance.
 For detailed step-by-step instructions on how to gradually reduce your carbohydrate intake and find your personal “sweet spot”, please see my post Carbohydrate Sensitivity Diet Options.

 One helpful way to track your progress is to invest in a blood glucose monitor so you can check your own blood sugar at home.
-The most important time of day to check is first thing in the morning, before breakfast (“fasting”).
-Your goal should be to get your fasting blood sugar down into the 80s.
+Your goal should be to get your fasting blood sugar down into the 80s–this is measured in the morning before breakfast.
+You should also measure your blood sugar one hour after a typical carbohydrate-containing meal to see how your metabolism handles carbohydrates.
+If your blood sugar rises to 140 mg/dL or higher, that’s a sign that the meal you ate either contained too much carbohydrate for your metabolism or the wrong types of carbohydrate for your metabolism.
+This article I wrote for Psychology Today explains more about after-meal testing: The Number One Tool for Improving your Health this Year.
 There are many glucometers on the market, and they vary widely in price and accuracy.
 I own two myself that I can personally vouch for, but there are less expensive systems available.
 The cost of the meters themselves is usually not the issue, it’s the blood test strips that run into money, so compare strip prices when shopping.
 The ones I own are the OneTouch UltraMini, which measures blood sugar only, and the Precision Xtra Blood Glucose and Ketone Monitor, which can measure blood sugar and blood ketones (separate strips required).
-[Ketones and ketogenic diets are topics covered elsewhere on my site, but long-story short, because the body can turn excess protein into sugar, some people need to limit protein as well as carbohydrate in order to achieve their health goals.]
+[Ketones and ketogenic diets are topics covered elsewhere on my site,] Now there are even continuous glucose monitors available that allow you to track your blood sugar readings around the clock.

-If lowering your carbohydrate alone is not enough to see results, there are additional tips in the infographic below.
+If lowering carbohydrate intake alone is not enough to see results, there are additional tips in the infographic below.

 Preventing and Fighting Insulin Resistance